 Student Health Services is here for you not just for the common cold, they want to talk to you about alcohol & other drug use too.
-They provided information on alcohol and other substance use to students in conjunction with clinic visits when appropriate.
+They provide information on alcohol and other substance use to students in conjunction with clinic visits, when appropriate.
 Students are screened for high risk alcohol use as a part of their men's or women's health exam and referrals are made to the University Counseling Center and other appropriate providers when further assessment, counseling, or treatment is needed or requested.

 Sometimes a physician is who we trust most.
 Don't be afraid to set up an appointment at Student Health Services to talk about alcohol and other drug use.
 They are happy to help and are trained specifically in the health needs of college students.